Nightmare1367/Austin-Law-Julie-s-Party-Hire/README.md

-Austin Law
-Julie's Party Hire Program
+Julie's Party Hire (Delete Row)

-This program is designed for Julie who runs a party hire store.
-The program allows the user to insert their name, receipt number, item the hired and the amount they hired, the program also allows the user to append their details and print it onto the window which allows the user to view their order.
-After reviewing the order they are able to delete their order.
+This version will allow the user to delete the row that the user inputted into the row entry box.
+There are also conditions in place which will stop the program from giving an error, this condition checks if the entry box has any input or if the range for the row number is larger than the amount of rows present, then the text for the delete row button will turn red.